pallets-eco/flask-security/docs/installation.rst

 These are not sufficient for a complete application - other packages are required based on features desired, password hash algorithms, storage backend, etc.
-Flask-Security-Too has additional distribution 'extras' that can reduce the hassle of figuring out all the required packages.
+Flask-Security has additional distribution 'extras' that can reduce the hassle of figuring out all the required packages.
 You can install these using the standard pip syntax::

-    pip install flask-security-too[extra1,extra2, ...]
+    pip install flask-security[extra1,extra2, ...]

 Supported extras are: